umeshramya/Twenty-Sixteen-Hospital/README.md

 #SHORT CODES

 Please note these are important parts of this theme will go long way desgning website for hospital

+##[hospital_managament_by_hierarchy]
+This displays hospital Managament please use this on full width templates pages not with sidebar

 ##[faculty_by_hierarchy_department hierarchy = ""]